M90 motorway: Details

-The M90 forms part of the Euroroute E15 which runs from Inverness to Algeciras, but which is not signposted within the UK.
+The M90 forms part of the Euroroute E15 which runs from Inverness to Algeciras, however this is not signposted within the UK.

 Issues

 The M90 lacks hard shoulders for an 8 mi section.
 In this section there are emergency lay-bys (rest areas) at 1/4 mi intervals instead.

 The M90 here has another of the tightest corners on the UK motorway network, for which some traffic can be forced to slow down.
 The corner cuts through the northern side of the Ochil Hills and has a curve radius of 694.5 m.
 A recommended minimum of 914 m was standard at the time of construction.
 This corner also coincides with one of the steepest sections of the motorway, for which north-bound HGVs are sign-posted to stay in a low gear and often brake continuously through the turn.
 South-bound HGVs are normally substantially reduced in speed as they make the incline.